House Democrats face choice over budget deal

 Washington (CNN)As lawmakers announced a budget deal that would address many of the issues stymieing Washington -- with the key exception of immigration -- House Democrats on Wednesday were feeling the heat.

-Minority Leader Nancy Pelosi took to the House floor Wednesday to warn she would not support the burgeoning deal without a commitment from House Speaker Paul Ryan that the Republican-controlled House would hold a debate and vote on immigration legislation as his Senate counterpart Mitch McConnell has pledged, setting up a potential standoff.
+Minority Leader Nancy Pelosi took to the House floor Wednesday -- and held it for a record-breaking length of time of over eight hours -- to warn she would not support the burgeoning deal without a commitment from House Speaker Paul Ryan that the Republican-controlled House would hold a debate and vote on immigration legislation as his Senate counterpart Mitch McConnell has pledged, setting up a potential standoff.

 The two-year deal that leadership announced on the Senate floor would set domestic and defense spending levels, push back the debt limit and resolve some outstanding issues Democrats have pushed for like support for community health centers and disaster relief money.

-But left out of the deal would be a resolution for the Deferred Action for Childhood Arrivals policy that Trump is ending -- and House Democrats have long been steadfast they would not support government funding without it.
+But left out of the deal would be a resolution for the Deferred Action for Childhood Arrivals policy, which Trump is ending -- and House Democrats have long been steadfast that they would not support government funding without it.

-The Senate is close, nevertheless, to sending the deal to the House with a continuing resolution that would fund the government into March, squeezing Democrats to risk rejecting a budget compromise over DACA alone, a position they have actively sought to avoid.
+The Senate is close, nevertheless, to sending the deal to the House with a continuing resolution that would fund the government into March, squeezing Democrats to risk rejecting a budget compromise over DACA alone, a position they have sought to avoid.
 Democratic votes in the House haven't been necessary to pass continuing resolutions this year, but a number of House conservatives are expected to oppose the budget deal because of the domestic spending levels.
 That will force Democrats' hand.

 "The budget caps agreement includes many Democratic priorities," Pelosi said in a statement.
 "This morning, we took a measure of our caucus because the package does nothing to advance bipartisan legislation to protect Dreamers in the House.
 Without a commitment from Speaker Ryan comparable to the commitment from Leader McConnell, this package does not have my support."